kmrasis/Squirrel-Engine/.github/ISSUE_TEMPLATE/devtask_info.md

 ---

-**Is your feature request related to a problem?
+**Is your task related to a feature request?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the feature request is.
 Ex.
-I'm always frustrated when [...]
+Implementing feature xyz [...]

 **Describe the solution implemented**
 A clear and concise description of what you want to happen.